 DOCSIS 4.0 was devised in 2017, so it is not that it does not exist.
-But, there are no devices that use it currently, so it is of no use to the general public.
+But no devices currently use it, so it is of no use to the general public.
 It goes without saying that it is super fast and can go upwards of 10 Gbps on downloads and up to 6 Gbps on uploads.

 I do not know the reason for its lack of popularity among companies, maybe it is too expensive, or the existing cables can not handle such high data rates.
 No comments have been made about it.
 So, as of today, DOCSIS 3.1 is the upper limit for Gigabit users.